 If you have never considered utilizing self care, I have some great autumn self care ideas that I think you are going to want to try!

 (This page probably contains affiliate links, if you want to read more about that check out our disclaimer page)

 17 Autumn Self Care ideas for a happier holiday season

 1. Find a favorite fall drink

-This could be a favorite coffee flavor, hot cocoa or even mead (which is surprisingly good hot!), having a go to drink for the season can give you something to look forward to.
+This could be a favorite coffee flavor, hot cocoa or even mead (which is surprisingly good hot!).

 2. Visit a Pumpkin patch with friends